marmstr93ng/GitRequire/README.md

 ## CMD > git ship

+- Asks to add, commit and push

+## CMD > git ship-python

 - Creates a up-to-date requirements file for python Venv
 - Asks to add, commit and push